currinjs/CurrinJS/tools/@angular/tsc-wrapped/README.md

 ## TypeScript Decorator metadata collector

 The `.d.ts` format does not preserve information about the Decorators applied to symbols.
-Some tools, such as Angular template compiler, need access to statically analyzable information about Decorators, so this library allows programs to produce a `foo.metadata.json` to accompany a `foo.d.ts` file, and preserves the information that was lost in the declaration emit.
+Some tools, such as Currin template compiler, need access to statically analyzable information about Decorators, so this library allows programs to produce a `foo.metadata.json` to accompany a `foo.d.ts` file, and preserves the information that was lost in the declaration emit.